 C) Environment Variables for Java:

-You need to add environment variable for Java when Java is not accessible in your system.
-You can refer below link to add:
+You need to add an environment variable for Java when Java is not accessible in your system.
+You can refer to the link below to add them:

 D) Environment Variables for Android SDK:

 You can add environment variables by following steps which are available in the below link: